mbrecunier/java-database-basics-review/README.md

 ## Description

 Add stylists to your salon and add clients for each of the stylists.
+Update client name or who their preferred stylist is.
+Delete a stylist and their clients from your database.

 ## Setup/Installation Requirements